dhirsch1138/cc65_devcontainer_1/README.md

 ### Source Code
 * All *.s files in source will be assembled and linked.
 This means they can and will step on eachother in the resulting output if you are not careful.
 * *.s files can include other files without that extension and the resulting combined file will treated as a single *.s file.
-* These concepts are shown in the following examples:
+* These concepts are shown in the following example(s):
- * examples/video3_w_cc65 demonstrates a simple example of an include file (the *.inc extension doesn't matter, I just picked it)
  * examples/video3_w_cc65_viafirmware demonstrates include files and multiple *.s files

 ### Firmware